johnnytemp/vscode-quick-replace-in-selection/README.md

 - `quickReplaceInSelection.rules`: define the rules to be used by the command `Quick Replace In Selection (Use Rule)...`

-    E.g. to define a rule which replaces newlines to `\n`, to this in your settings file:
+    E.g. to define a rule which replaces newlines to `\n`, add this to your settings file:

     ```
     "quickReplaceInSelection.rules": {